Kingsford-Group/scallopadvising/README.md

 use_second_alignment                0
 ```

-#Data
+# Paper Results

-Information about how to obtain the data used for validating parameter advising for transcript assembly can be found in the `data/` directory.
+Information about how to obtain the data used for validating parameter advising for transcript assembly can be found in the `publication_results/` directory.
 There you will find links and scripts to help retreive the necesary input to recreate the results found in the manuscript.

 #Training